 The why behind “My child deosn’t listen to me”

 Let’s get back to the basics real quick.
-Is your child an adult?
-Ask yourself, can kids make decisions like adults?
+Ask yourself — is your child an adult?
+Can kids make decisions like adults?
 Can they hold a job like adults?
 Have they learned all the social interaction skills like adults have?
 Now, ask yourself, can kids listen and respond the way that adults can?

 The answer?
 Absolutely not.
 Why?
 Because they’re still learning.
 And guess who their teacher is?
 You.

 Parenting, in a nutshell, is teaching.
 It’s your job to show your kids how to listen and follow through.
 But sometimes, we forget that our kids need time and understanding to figure it all out.
 So as you’re teaching them to listen and follow-through, remember to give them the same grace you like to receive when you’re learning something.

 Behavior or heart – Raising a robot or a critical thinker?